Surfboard Carbon Footprints + How to Reduce Your Impact

 How to reduce your surfboard carbon footprint

 The issues surrounding the carbon impact of surfboards need to be tackled by both surfboard manufacturers and consumers.
-From our perspective, there will be little progress if both aren’t onboard.
+From our perspective, there will be little progress if both aren’t on board.

-Below are a few things to keep in mind to reduce the impact your surfboard purchases on the environment:
+Below are a few things to keep in mind to reduce the impact of your surfboard purchases on the environment:

 - Rather than looking to replace a board when it’s broken, try and reduce the carbon footprint of its lifetime usage by carrying out maintenance and taking care of it in between surfs.